 These questions should aim to help you determine:

 - Why and how data is collected from different sources

 - How they communicate their findings

 - Their critical thinking process for making decisions to help the business.

 Your interview questions should include analytical thinking assessments.

 They should make the candidates self-reflect and be challenging enough to make them feel uneasy.
 This will separate the wheat from the chaff and give insight into how they’ll face difficult situations in the role.

 When asking analytical thinking interview questions, you should look beyond the job skills and experience.
 Analytical thinking is about how someone assesses the impact of their decisions and actions.

 The best way to discover whether your candidates are great analytical thinkers is to ask behavioural-based interview questions.

-This is especially important for positions such as Marketing Strategist, Business Analyst, Operations Manager, Investment Analyst and Finance.
+This is especially important for Marketing Strategist, Business Analyst, Operations Manager, Investment Analyst and Finance.